Quiver-Quantitative/python-api/README.md

 - Trading by US congressmen
 - Corporate Lobbying
 - Government Contracts
+- Patents
+- Off-exchange short volume
 - Companies' Wikipedia page views
+- Discussion on Reddit's r/wallstreetbets
-- Discussion on Reddit's /r/WallStreetBets
+- Discussion on Reddit's r/SPACs
+- Companies' Twitter followings
+- Flights by corporate private jets
+- Political Beta
+- Insider Transactions

 This data can be used for backtesting and implementing trading strategies.